mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 ## What happened?

-The attacker sent an email to a Potenzio employee disguising himself for a society called **harmonic.com**  with some *"exclusive offers"* just for him as we can read in the message body:
+At **10:27:33** the attacker sent an email to a Potenzio employee disguising himself for a society called **harmonic.com**  with some *"exclusive offers"* just for him as we can read in the message body:

 ```
 Dear Claudio,